Select your cookie preferences

 7. Substitute the following values in the bucket policy:

-• amzn-s3-demo-bucket – The name of the Amazon S3 bucket to which AWS Config will deliver configuration items.
+• amzn-s3-demo-bucket – Name of the Amazon S3 bucket where AWS Config will deliver configuration history and snapshots.

 • [optional] prefix – An optional addition to the Amazon S3 object key that helps create a folder-like organization in the bucket.

-• sourceAccountID – The ID of the account for which AWS Config will deliver configuration items to the target bucket.
+• sourceAccountID – ID of the account where AWS Config will deliver configuration history and snapshots.

 8. Choose Save and then Close.